 This year I've decided to dedicate Thanksgiving to whatever partnership there is existing between Native Americans and the mainstream population, however unacknowledged it may be.
 The first step toward rectification is appreciation, after all, and I am honored to extend appreciation to those who gave so much to my ancestors and to us today.

 To all Native Americans up and down the entire Americas: Thank you for your generosity so many years ago.
-May we find a way to create a new partnership in these times that counteracts the worst of the past with something much better, including mutual benefit, respect, and understanding.
+May we find a way to create new partnerships in these times that counteract the worst of the past with something much better, including mutual benefit, respect, and understanding.

 "I awoke this morning with a devout thanksgiving for my friends, the old and the new."

 - Ralph Waldo Emerson